ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

  - `#escalate_to_agent`

 1. Click on the newly create Workspace- **Ana**.

    Ana is an insurance bot for users to query their health benefits and file claims.
    {:tip}
 2. Click on the first tab to see all the **Intents**.
 3. Click on **Add intent** to create a new intent.
-Enter `cancel_policy` as your intent name after `#`and provide an optional description.
+Enter `Cancel_Policy` as your intent name after `#`and provide an optional description.
    ![](images/solution28-watson-chatbot-android/add_intent.png)

 4. Click **Create intent**.
-5. Add user examples to cancel a policy
+5. Add user examples when requested to cancel a policy
    - `Procedure to cancel my policy`
    - `Drop my policy now`
-   - `How much is the penalty to cancel my car insurance policy early?`
    - `I wish to stop making payments on my policy.`
 6. Add user examples one after another and click **add example**.
 Repeat this for all the other user examples.

    Remember to add atleast 5 user examples to train your bot better.